• Skip to main content

 Ingredients

-• 6 oz fillet of tilapia
+• 6 -8 oz filet of tilapia fresh or frozen

 • Kosher salt to taste